-- And it's got a great track record.
-But infallibility seems the yearning of many philosophers, who have been are driven anxious and depressed by Godel's Incompleteness Theorems for nearly a century now. - But scientists have moved on.
-They understand and accept the nature of this limitation - Nobel physicist Richard Feynman is a great example - Evolutionary biology gave us a tool for understanding the World that is "proof's in the pudding" good for our survival and thriving - and Natural Selection drives to nothing beyond that.
+- And it's got a good track record.
+But effortless infallibility seems the yearning of too many philosophers, driven anxious and depressed almost beyond endurance by Godel's Incompleteness Theorems, for almost a century now. - But scientists have moved on Nobel physicist Richard Feynman says it well, by great example - Evolutionary biology gave us a tool for understanding the World that is "good enough" to survive and thrive.
+That is what energy parsimony equates to; not perfection.
+That's asking beyond the point of diminishing returns.